JaySeek/grafpng/readme.md

-# Grafana reporter
+# grafpng

-A simple http service that generates *.png reports from [Grafana](http://grafana.org/) dashboards.
+A simple http service that generates a *.png image from Grafana dashboards.

 ## Requirements
 Build requirements: